Gabaldonlab/crossmapper/README.md

 ## Usage and options

-The basic usage arguments of Crossmapper can be found by typing `crossmap.py -h` in the command line:
+The basic usage arguments of Crossmapper can be found by typing `crossmapper -h` in the command line:
 ```
-usage: crossmap.py [-h] [-v] {DNA,RNA} ...
+usage: crossmapper [-h] [-v] {DNA,RNA} ...

--- crossmap.py Software
+-- crossmapper Software

 optional arguments:
   -h, --help     show this help message and exit